ronnie-issa/BSC-2/README.md

 1. **Framework Migration**

-   - Evaluate migration to Next.js for improved SEO and performance
+   - Evaluate migration to Astro for improved SEO and performance
    - Implement server-side rendering for product pages
    - Utilize incremental static regeneration for content updates
    - Maintain compatibility with current Contentful integration